kmcelwee/fortune-100-blm-dataset/README.md

 ## Quick setup

 If for some reason you'd like to run the pipeline locally.
 Create a Python 3.8 environment and install the necessary libraries using `pip install -r requirements.txt`.
-Execute with `python pipeline.py`
+Execute with `python pipeline.py`.
+If, for some reason, you'd like to re-download the media associated with the tweets, run `python pipeline --download`.

 ## Contact